Natalie Croitoru

 I hold a B.A. in Psychology (honors) and History from Rice University and my M.S. in Management from UNC Kenan-Flagler Business School.

-I will be on the academic job market in Fall of 2024.
+I am on the academic job market.
 To contact me, please email Natalie_Croitoru@kenan-flagler.unc.edu

 Publications